alexandrularion/learn-javascript-frameworks/JavaScriptRO44/tasks/3-react-rendering.md

 ## Task 7: **Update an Object in State**

-- **Task**: Create a component that stores an object (e.g., a user’s information) in state and updates one property of the object when a button is clicked.
-- **Tips**:
-  - To update an object in state, you need to use the **spread operator** to ensure that you don’t overwrite the entire object.

 - **File**: `src/UserInfo.jsx`
+- **What you need to do**: Use the spread operator to update one field of an object.

 ```jsx
 import { useState } from 'react';